mtr6093/Project4_frontend/README.md

 - Create a filtered list of equipment based on type

+## Development Procedures
+If you are interested in the planning stages of this project, including seeing the user stories this project was created for, please see the Planning folder in this repo.

 ## Why This Application?
 This application was built as a final project for a General Assembly SEI class.
 The entire application, frontend and backend, was developed in one week.
 I chose to create this application because it fills a need for a family memeber's farming opperation.